 - The parents have agreed to allow the grandparent to take custody of the child.

 Both of these circumstances do not need to exist in order for custody to be granted to a grandparent.
 As might be expected, the evidence required to establish a substantial risk to the child is extensive.
 Court records of drug or alcohol abuse are frequently used in these types of cases, along with evidence from a mental health care provider.
 When a parent engages in activity that jeopardizes the safety of their child, the events leading up to the danger typically serve as the proof needed to request grandparent custody.
-We review each case on an individualized basis.
-Our focus is the child's best interests, and we are prepared to do everything in our power to make certain those interests are protected.
+Donna reviews each case on an individualized basis.
+Our focus is the child's best interests, and our family law attorneys are prepared to do everything in our power to make certain those interests are protected.